sunflowerno0b/ATW/docs/Markdown Syntax.md

 ## Links & Images
-If you want to include links in your markdown files you enter the description within brackets "[description here]" then the url between parenthesis "(https://www.youtube.com)".
+If you want to include links in your markdown files you enter the description within brackets "[description here]" then the URL between parenthesis "(https://www.youtube.com)".
 Note that there should not be space between the brackets and parentheses- it wont work if there is.

 [Click me](https://www.youtube.com/watch?v=dQw4w9WgXcQ)